Much more than a dessert

 Although I also offer a range of wedding centrepieces as part of my floral delivery service, with the addition of cake flowers, a second eye-catching centrepiece can also be created out of your scrumptious wedding cake!

 More commonly known as baby’s breath, this beautiful flower has a light and airy appearance.
-When put into wedding bouquets, it looks exquisite on its own or as a filler between other flowers.
-The unusual choice of baby’s breath in pink hues as proven very popular for wedding flowers arrangements in recent months.
+When put into bouquets, it looks exquisite on its own or as a filler between other flowers.
+The unusual choice of baby’s breath has proven very popular for wedding flowers arrangements in recent months.

 Roses are a classic choice for any wedding flowers day – they’re an all-time favourite for many brides.
 The most natural way to use roses is a combination of all the different kinds in one bunch – baby, large-headed, and garden roses.
 They look exquisite when the sizes and colours blend together in a bouquet or table display.